Content

 In addition to increasing blood flow, experts think minoxidil lengthens your hair growth cycle's anagen phase (the growth phase), allowing your hair to grow for a longer period before shedding.

-Finasteride, also known by the brand name Propecia®, is another FDA-approved hair loss treatment.
-It stops your body from producing dihydrotestosterone (DHT), which causes male pattern baldness.
+Finasteride stops your body from producing dihydrotestosterone (DHT), which causes male pattern baldness.

-But when you’re an adult, DHT can attach to receptors in your scalp and gradually cause hair follicles to miniaturize.
+DHT is an androgen (male hormone) that’s essential in early life and adolescence.
+But when you’re an adult, DHT can attach to receptors in your scalp and gradually cause hair follicles to shrink.
 Over time, this can impact your hair’s natural growth cycle and stop hairs from growing.

 Clinical trials have shown that both medications are relatively safe and effective for hair loss.
 But like all prescription and over-the-counter drugs, there’s still a chance of experiencing finasteride and minoxidil side effects.